 Accounting for Stock-Based Compensation.
 Effective January 1, 2006, we adopted the provisions of SFAS No. 123R, Share-Based Payment, under the modified prospective method.
 SFAS 123R eliminates the alternative of applying the intrinsic value measurement provisions of Accounting Principles Board ("APB") Opinion 25 to stock compensation awards issued to employees.
 Rather, the standard requires us to measure the cost of employee services received in exchange for an award of equity instruments based on the grant-date fair value of the award.
 That cost will be recognized over the period during which an employee is required to provide services in exchange for the award, known as the requisite service period (usually the vesting period).
 We currently use the Black-Scholes option-pricing model to estimate the fair value of our share-based payments.
-The Black-Scholes option-pricing model is based on a number of assumptions, including expected volatility for which we use the average volatility of a number of four competitors and combine them with our limited historical volatility to come up with an overall volatility that is used in the model.
+The Black-Scholes option-pricing model is based on a number of assumptions, including expected volatility for which we use the average volatility of a number of our competitors and combine them with our limited historical volatility to come up with an overall volatility that is used in the model.
 The Black-Scholes option pricing model also includes an assumption of expected life, risk-free interest rate and expected dividends.
 If these assumptions change, stock-based compensation may differ significantly from what we have recorded in the past.
 The amount of stock-based compensation that we recognize is also based on an expected forfeiture rate.
-If there is a difference between the forfeiture rate, which could have a significant impact on our stock-based compensation expense.
+If there is a difference between the forfeiture assumptions used in determining stock-based compensation costs and the actual forfeitures which become known over time, we may change the forfeiture rate, which could have a significant impact on our stock-based compensation expense.